min2ha/ukwa-site/content/target/70390/index.en.md

   "subject": "Brexit"
 }

-# BBC News: What do the government's Brexit "no-deal" papers reveal?

 BBC correspondents unpick some of the key details of the government's technical guidance on coping with a No Deal Brexit.